March 25, 2021

 A false positive result comes from a test that shows that cancer is present, even though it is not.
 This can happen due to many reasons, whether that be an issue with the sample or simply an error at the lab.

 A false negative result comes from a test that shows the patient is cancer free, even though they are not.
-A false negative result can be caused by errors in the sample or that the cancer simply doesn’t have the specific quality that is being tested for; no cancer is exactly the same.
+A false negative result can be caused by errors in the sample or that the sample simply doesn’t have the specific quality that is being tested for; no cancer is exactly the same.

 Regardless of the results, it is important to keep a calm head and follow up with your doctor with what the next step should be.